ocean-mapping-group/ocean-mapping-group.github.io/omg/reSync.md

         *   If `beams[i].observedDepth` is valid but `before_beams[i].observedDepth` is not, the sidescan info for `after_beams[i]` is zeroed out, and a `lost` counter is incremented.
         *   The `after_beams` (with restored sidescan info) are then written back to the current profile `k` in the merged file.
     *   **Update `before_beams`:** Before processing the next ping, the `beams` from the current ping `k` are copied to `before_beams` to be used as a reference for ping `k+1`.
-5.  **In-Place Modification:** The merged file is modified in place, updating the sidescan data pointers for desynchronized beams.
+5.  **In-Place Update:** The merged file is modified in place, updating the sidescan data pointers for desynchronized beams.

+## Output Files
+The input merged files are modified in-place (unless `-testonly` is used).

+## Dependencies
+*   `OMG_HDCS_jversion.h`: For OMG-HDCS data structures.
+*   `support.h`: For general utility functions and error handling.

+## Notes
+Sidescan data can become desynchronized from bathymetry due to various reasons, including data acquisition issues or processing errors.
+This tool provides a heuristic approach to recover missing sidescan data pointers by assuming continuity from adjacent pings.
+This can be critical for generating complete sidescan mosaics.
+The tool modifies merged files in place, so backups are recommended.
+The `-testonly` option is useful for evaluating the effect of the synchronization before applying permanent changes.